ems-project/EMSCommonBundle/doc/processors.md

  - `_file_names` (array of file path) if provided the first file found will be used instead of the original asset
  - `_config_type` specify the processor that should process the asset.
 If not define the asset itself will be delivered
     - `image` will generate an image (PNG, SVG or JPEG) using the [image processor](#Image processor)
+ - `_get_file_path` if set to true will generate a server path to a file.
+Not an url path.
+To use in case of PDF generation or for local reports.

 In the following example the path generated will force to download the asset:
 ```twig